treangenlab/somatem/README.md

 # and you should be good to run!
 ```

-### this one is still in progress, just wanted to make an update
+### still in progress but wanted to update

 For the `somatem_mags.nf` workflow, the install is a little trickier...
-Make sure not to change the name of the repos or else you will need to alter the nextflow code to find the dependency (I believe)
+Make sure not to change the name of the repos or else you will need to alter the nextflow code to find the dependency (I believe).

+These take a long time to install on the classic conda solver so make sure you're using an up-to-date version of conda.
 ```
 # assuming you already have conda installed and git repo cloned